EdwinCruz13/Courses/readme.txt

-Test project created by a apprentice in nodejs for developing this api you must follow these steps:
+Test project created by a apprentice in nodejs.
+Firstly, you have to follow these steps:

 1 - Create a folder
 2 - Using VSCode, create a nodejs project using the command 'npm unit -y' then the 'package.json' is created.